 This is a space to celebrate local LGBTQ-owned businesses, nonprofits, drag artists, queer artists, and more.
 This is a showcase of local pride without the risk of being overshadowed by corporate sponsors.

 This event is a grassroots effort organized by Denverite Cody Sanford.
-Cody is an environmental podcaster, writer, community organizer, and trained ecologist specializing in environmental policy and community-level sustainability.
-Sanford has a Bachelor of Science in Ecosystem Sciences and Sustainability from Colorado State University and a background in journalism.
-Cody focuses on creating community access points to environmental progress by cultivating a grassroots community pop-up market and emphasizing digital outreach strategies.
+Cody is an environmental podcaster and community organizer with a background in ecology, environmental policy, journalism, and community-level sustainability.
+Sanford has a Bachelor of Science in Ecosystem Sciences and Sustainability from Colorado State University.
+Cody focuses on creating community access points to environmental progress by cultivating Denver’s Community Pop-up Market and emphasizing digital communication platforms.

 ©2025 Climate Fairplay Podcast